Leading Edge Products: Software

-One of the programs offered on Leading Edge computers was the Leading Edge Word Processor.
+One of the programs offered on Leading Edge computers was the Leading Edge Word Processor, which PC in 1986 ranked tied for first place among corporate word processors for features and low price.
 It was described as easy to use, created automatic backup copies, and loaded in 256 K of RAM, described as a "large" amount.
 With the program in memory, both floppy drives were available for storage.
 It was introduced in 1983, and sold in 1984 for $100.
 (U.S.) LEWP, as it was called, was a very easy to use word processor that had features that were bred into newer systems later.
 It automatically fixed transpositions on the run, a feature not seen in more sophisticated contemporary word processing programs.

 In 1984, Leading Edge also released an innovative database application called Nutshell (developed by a company called Nashoba Systems and distributed by Leading Edge).
 Nutshell was an earlier form of a program later released as FileMaker and subsequently FileMaker Pro.